Code-Institute-Submissions/my_dash_app/README.md

 - .DS_Store
 - .env

-## Next task was to create procfile for my application ,procfile will tell Heroku what to do once the project has been deployed.
+#####  Next task was to create procfile for my application ,procfile will tell Heroku what to do once the project has been deployed.
--In my procfile entered web:- gunicorn app:server
+- In my procfile entered web:- gunicorn app:server
-###
 - Here app refers to the filename of our application (app.py) and server refers to the variable server inside that file.
-###
 - To make sure all my dependencies were added to my requirements.txt file I used the pip freeze command and then synchronized them.
 ### My dependencies are
 - chardet==3.0.4